Hablamos Español Insurance Companies We Work With

 What lenders actually require

-The baseline is consistent across most commercial lenders: replacement-cost coverage on the building, the lender named as mortgagee and loss payee, additional insured status on your liability policies, adequate limits, business-income or rental-value support, and flood insurance where the building is in a mapped zone.
+The baseline is fairly consistent across most commercial lenders: replacement-cost coverage on the building, the lender named as mortgagee and loss payee, additional insured status on your liability policies, adequate limits, business-income or rental-value support, and flood insurance where the building is in a mapped zone.
 Specific cancellation notice language is usually required so the lender is told before coverage ends.
 None of it is arbitrary.
-Each piece protects the lender’s ability to recover the loan if the building is damaged or destroyed.
+Each piece is meant to protect the lender’s ability to recover the loan if the building is damaged or destroyed.

 Why a certificate is not enough